onepf/OpenAEP/specification/openaep_spec_1_0.md

 Summary
 -------------

-Open Application Exchange Protocol (OpenAEP) is designed to simplify deals when one appstore (source appstore) licenses its catalog of applications to another appstore (distributor appstore) for distribution.
+Open Application Exchange Protocol (OpenAEP) is designed to simplify deals when one appstore (source appstore) licenses its catalog of applications to another appstore (distributor appstore) for distribution via OnePF repository.
 It is an RESTful protocol with XML based results.
 [AppDF](http://www.onepf.org/appdf) is used an an application description format.

 Methods
 -------------
-OpenAEP consists of five methods:
+OpenAEP consists of six methods:

 <table>
   <tr>